spacedrone404/timeline-years/README.md

 * mouse wheel [up/down]
 * touchscreen swipes

 Extended animations are planned in the upcoming future.
+Some bugs are present in mobile layout got to fix that.
 More to come!
 Maybe.... if i have time.